albertoalcolea/meant/README.md

     meant -g -gname mygraph.png ./tst

-Same as the previous example but in this case the graph will contain the standard desviation
+Same as the previous example but in this case the graph will contain the standard deviation

     menat -gst -gname mygraph.png ./tst